Table of Contents

 3 brilliant museums if you visit London with kids

 Travelling to London with little explorers in tow?
-Fear not, because the city has plenty of family-friendly museums to keep both kids and adults entertained.
+Fear not, because this city has some of the best things to do in London with kids, and these family-friendly museums are top of the list.

 10. Horniman Museum